sanrajagopal/DSC232RGroupProject/README.md

 plt.ylabel("Observations(per 10 million)")
 ```

 Then we looked into how many red list categories per species there were in the whole dataset.
 Filtering for unique species and red list category pairs, followed by grouping by the red list category column alone found us the counts per category.
 This summarized table was then converted into a pandas dataframe.
-We then used the dataframe to create a bar graph to display the counts of the red list categories (see Results - Figure 5).
+We then used the dataframe to create a bar graph to display the counts of the red list categories (see Results Section - Figure 5).
 Below is a compressed version of the code used.
 ```python
 df_redlist_distinct = df.select("scientificName","redlist_category").filter(df.scientificName != "").filter(df.redlist_category != "").distinct().cache()
 df_redlist_count = df_redlist_distinct.select("redlist_category").groupBy("redlist_category").agg({'redlist_category':'count'})